shmorri/oxd-python/examples/cgi_app/README.md

 file permissions.
 * **appLog.py** Module to centralize logging code
 * **constants.py** Module to centralize constant values
+* **request-resource.cgi** Script that requests data from UMA Resource Server
+* **get-rpt.cgi** Script that gets the RPT token from the Auth Server
+* **callback-claims.cgi** The script parses the response from Authorization server and send the ticket to re-fetch RPT on successful authorization

 ## Deployment of demosite in Ubuntu